 What’s your story?

 Everyone has stories.
-In the context of a supportive and well-facilitated group, explore and realize your these stories can be explored and realized on the page.
+In the context of a supportive and well-facilitated group, explore and realize your stories on the page.
 All of MAC’s writing classes, from poetry to memoir to fiction to mixed-genre, offer students not only methods to get the words down, but the tools to craft a compelling yarn.
 While exploring these techniques, students share stories, receive thoughtful and constructive feedback, and build community.

 Most terms, the Multnomah Arts Center hosts a public reading for our students and faculty.
 These readings provide the perfect setting to hear your writing alongside the diverse voices of others.
 Writing is hard work, and we provide a public venue to celebrate our collective effort to tell stories well.